GehriJan/template-method-demo/doc/main.typ

 For showcasing #acr("TMDP"), a context had to be chosen which fits the situation of similar algorithms with differing concrete implementations.
 The implemented application, in short, fetches, processes and displays data of differing source and contexts.
 The different contexts are presented subsequently:

 1. *`CryptoVisualize` - Price of Bitcoin*\
   The price of the wide-spread crypto currency Bitcoin is retrieved for every day since the first of July 2024.
-The data is then being transformed and visualized as a plotly-line-chart.
+The data is then being transformed and visualized as a plotly line-chart.
 2. *`DogVisualize` - Picture of Dog*\
   A random picture of a dog is being fetched and displayed.
 3. *`AutobahnVisualize` - German Highway lorries*\
   Informations regarding different lorries of the notorious german highways ('Autobahn') are fetched.
-Then, the lorries are displayed on a plotly-map chart.
-They are color-coded according to the highway they belong to, which allows the retracing of individual highways
+  Then, the lorries are displayed on a plotly map-chart.
+They are color-coded according to the highway they belong to, which allows the retracing of individual highways.

 == Usage